How to Become a Data Engineer: Learn Top Skills of the In-Demand Career

 To be a data engineer, you must understand SQL.
 This is the established language, and it will not go away any time soon.

 SQL is a beautiful, declarative language.
-It has several dialects, but you don't need to know all of them as a data engineer.
+It has several dialects, but you don't need to know them all as a data engineer.
 What is certain is that you must be familiar with PostgreSQL and MySQL.

 On the other hand, you must also learn to model data in transactional databases (OLTP) and analytical databases (OLAP).
 And finally, you'll need to understand how unstructured data is dealt with in databases like MongoDB.